Foundations of geometric approximate group theory: From isometric actions to quasi-isometric quasi-actions

 \section{From isometric actions to quasi-isometric quasi-actions}

 The geometric theory of undistorted approximate groups mirrors closely the geometric theory of finitely-generated groups.
 Examples of such approximate groups are given by uniform model sets, or more generally uniform approximate lattices.
-However, for distorted approximate group this is not at all the case. \end{remark} \begin{remark}[Isometric actions of approximate groups] In view of Remark \ref{GGT2}, one could say that geometric group theory is chiefly concerned with certain isometric actions on proper geodesic metric spaces.
+However, for distorted approximate groups this is not at all the case. \end{remark} \begin{remark}[Isometric actions of approximate groups] In view of Remark \ref{GGT2}, one could say that geometric group theory is chiefly concerned with certain isometric actions on proper geodesic metric spaces.
 It turns out, however, that this point of view generalizes poorly to approximate groups.
 Let us elaborate on this point:

-There is no problem in defining an isometric action of an approximate group $(\Lambda, \Lambda^\infty)$ on a metric space $X$ - it is just an isometric action of $\Lambda^\infty$ on $X$.
+There is no problem in defining an isometric action of an approximate group $(\Lambda, \Lambda^\infty)$ on a metric space $X$ -- it is just an isometric action of $\Lambda^\infty$ on $X$.
 There is also no problem in defining what it means for such an action to be proper, cobounded or geometric: properness means that the map $\Lambda \times X \to X \times X$, $(\lambda, x) \mapsto (x, \lambda.x)$ is proper and coboundedness means that the ``quasi-orbit'' $\{\lambda.x \mid \lambda \in \Lambda, x\in X\}$ is relatively dense in $X$ for some (hence any) $x \in X$.

-However, while every finitely-generated group admits a geometric isometric action on a proper geodesic space (e.g.\ any Cayley graph), this is not the case for approximate groups.
+However, while every finitely-generated group admits a geometric isometric action on a proper geodesic space, e.g.\ on a Cayley graph, this is not the case for approximate groups.
 In fact, internal distortion turns out to be an obstruction (see Corollary \ref{cor:undistort}). \end{remark}